merlijntishauser/EventstoreProjectionsCollector/README.md

 Be aware the author is a python n00b and it's only tested against a single node eventstore.

+Url to be polled should look like: http://hostname:2113/projections/all-non-transient

 ## Dependencies

 Make sure you have python and diamond installed